The Mission and Values of Counseling & Wellness Services

 News and Updates from Counseling & Wellness Services

-Starting the week of November 28th our counseling services will be transitioning to a formal “Flexible-Care Model” for the remainder of the semester.
-As previously mentioned at the beginning of the semester, this means that all clinicians on staff will have their schedules primarily open for students to be able to contact our office (via phone or email) on any weekday and schedule an appointment for either that day or within 24 hours (Monday through Friday).
+Starting the week of April 17 our counseling services will be transitioning to a formal “Flexible-Care Model” for the remainder of the semester.
+All clinicians on staff will have their schedules primarily open for students to be able to contact our office (via phone or email) on any weekday and schedule an appointment for either that day or within 24 hours (Monday through Friday).
 Students will also have the options of meeting for 30, 45, or 60-minute appointments as well as the choice of who to meet with (based on the availability at that time).
 The model of care, also known as “Same-Day Access,” is designed to offer greater access during times of higher demand and to tailor the services to the needs of a student at that time.
 According to Meek (2021), “Defining features include same-day access, variable sessions lengths (including concise sessions), an immediate treatment approach (goal-focused counseling), and customizable follow-up plans.”
 In this way, students can access our counseling appointments as much or as little as they would like during this period and co-create a plan that best fits their current concerns and goals.
 To schedule a “same-day appointment” in the coming weeks:

 - Please call x3145 or email firstname.lastname@example.org